 Developing Good Mental Health Habits

 In addition to developing your own healthy habits and coping mechanisms, confidential help is available.
 Every state has a lawyer assistance group that is available to law students.
 This is a free, confidential resource that can give you the opportunity to speak to someone who understands your situation.
+The American Bar Association (ABA), in cooperation with state lawyers' assistance programs, has also developed a toolkit for law students looking for more mental health resources.

 Overcoming Stigma and Lack of Resources